jampp/geeks/_src/_posts/2019-02-26-year-of-hell.markdown

 Both applications were hugely different in requirements and workload.
 The bidder serves half a million requests per second, whereas the UI serves just us, in our internal use of the system.
-Those workloads are so different that those two apps are always clashing in some way.
+Those workloads are so different that the two apps are always clashing in some way.

 Even the teams maintaining them were different.
 Maintaining that shared database was not easy,